My counsellor says that I should write this all down, to help me process this, but how do I begin to put us down on paper?

 I knew, the second that you said it, that it was too good to be true.
 In all the years that I had known you, you had become a source of hurt, and any happiness that you had given me had only lead to further hurt later.
 It was a bad idea, a terrible idea, to give you the opportunity to do that further, but that would never have stopped me.

 We stayed up until 5am talking, promising to keep it between the two of us.
 I wasn't entirely convinced that it was you, so you said you'd wear a grey hoodie the next day, to prove it.
 I didn't realise at the time, but I would sleep with that hoodie for months later.

 We didn't talk in person once we said it would be secret.
 Just exchanged smiles in the corridor.
 And it didn't stay secret for long.
 My ex came over and I had to tell him, and of course once he knew everyone did.

-You may remember all of this, but who knows with how your head has been lately.
+You may remember all of this, but who knows, with how your head ended up twisting things.
 The rest is enclosed, but not just for you.
 I’m going to publish it in the morning.
 I want to make one thing clear: this is a book about you, not about me.
 Just as our relationship was, and our breakup, I'm irrelevant to this story.
-I refuse to keep your secret any longer.
+I refuse to keep this under lock and key any longer.
 It’s too much to bear, and I hope that you can understand.

 Chapter 1 - Backlash

 Waking up came with the realisation that I was his.
 He had chosen me, after years of wishing and waiting and crying, and it was honestly the best feeling.